zenvercoder/passport/README.md

 One huge piece of advice that I got that really helped was "If you're going to try to make someone else's code work, look at the package.json" This was the final piece that I was missing.
 I thought I had installed all of the necessary dependencies in the first place but something wasn't exactly right.

 I'm about to work on iteration 2 now.
 Going to delete the entire thing and start again from scratch.
 Hopefully round two will be a little bit faster this time.

+10-22-16 add .env research what .env even is.
+I know it's for... think it's something about routes? let's go read...
+"a zero dependency module that loads environment variables into process.env, storing configuration in the environment separate from code"
+So yeah... glad I read it.
+Had a vague idea now I'm getting it a lil more.
+ `npm install dotenv --save` heyyy paste is now working.
+"As early as possible in your application, require and configure dotenv." oops. project is 85% complete lol.

+[dotenv]() ...aaaand now paste isn't working for me.
+Silly how I depend on something so small and it basically ruins everything if it doesn't work lol. anywhoo.
+I'll fix that too.

+Go to the knexfile.js file. set production.connection: process.env.DATABASE_URL,

+`require('dotenv').config()` to the top of the knexfile.js file `

 ### A brief look at package.json